The Mechanical Monsters: Plot

 Flying high above the city, Superman spots the robot and uses his X-ray vision to see Lois inside it.
 He lands on the robot and struggles to open its compartment before it maneuvers itself into an inverted position and throws him off into an overhead power line, tangling him in its wires.
 Its compartment opens up and all the jewels spill out, while Lois holds onto its hatch for dear life until the robot flips back over and arrives at its creator's lair as Superman frees himself from the wires.
 When Lois refuses to tell the inventor what became of the jewels at his demand, he begins lowering her towards a pot of molten metal in what appears to be an industrial foundry.

 Superman soon infiltrates the inventor's lair, only to oppose his robots; they appear to gain the upper hand, but Superman is undeterred and vanquishes them all as the inventor is sent running.
 He then threatens to drop Lois into the metal's pot if Superman comes closer, but he manages to save her and shields himself and Lois from the metal using his cape when the inventor attempts to douse them with it.
-Superman soon seizes the inventor before escapeing with Lois in tow and turns him into the authorities as the stolen jewels and bank money are recovered.
+Superman soon seizes the inventor before escaping with Lois in tow.
+The stolen jewels and bank money are recovered while the inventor gets sent to jail.
 Afterwards, Clark compliments Lois for her article covering the whole story; she remarks that she owed it all to Superman.